 Our standard: maps must successfully direct a first-time visitor to their primary and secondary exits—in a panic—within four seconds.

 Hope is not a strategy.

-See www.911Headcount.com for a unique solution to this problem for you.
+See www.911Headcount.com for a simple, unique solution for accurate head counts.

 There are five reasons: